FOUR LAKES TASK FORCE

 No. Board members serve on a volunteer basis and do not get compensated.
 No private individual donations go towards legal expenses related to the class action lawsuits.

-3. Why is FLTF asking for donations when there will be an assessment?
+3. Why is FLTF asking for donations when there is an assessment?

 4. Are you pursuing other sources of funds?